ZZP12/CS7280_Network_Science/M3L08_Advanced_Topics_in_Community_Detection/M3L08_Advanced_Topics_in_Community_Detection.md

 Is a node mostly connected to other nodes of the same community?
 Or is it connected to several other communities, acting as a **“bridge”** between its own community and others?
 A commonly used metric to answer such questions is the **Participation Coefficient** of a node, measuring the participation of that node in other communities.

-Suppose that we have already discovered that the network has n_c communities (or modules).
-Also, let k_i,s be the number of links of node i that are connected to nodes of community s, and k_i the degree of node i.
+Suppose that we have already discovered that the network has $n_c$ communities (or modules).
+Also, let $k_{i,s}$ be the number of links of node i that are connected to nodes of community s, and $k_i$ the degree of node i.

 The participation coefficient is then defined as:

 ![M3L08_04](imgs/M3L08_04.png)

-Note that if all the connections of node i are with other nodes in its own community, we have that P_i=0.
+Note that if all the connections of node i are with other nodes in its own community, we have that $P_i=0$.
 An example of such a node is the highlighted node at module-two in the visualization.

-On the other hand, if the connections of node i are uniformly distributed with all n_c communities, the participation coefficient will be close to 1.
+On the other hand, if the connections of node i are uniformly distributed with all $n_c$ communities, the participation coefficient will be close to 1.
 This is the case with the highlighted node at module-three in the visualization.

-The (loose) upper bound P_i=1 is approached for nodes with very large degree k_i, if their connections are uniformly spread to all n_c communities.
+The (loose) upper bound $P_i=1$ is approached for nodes with very large degree $k_i$, if their connections are uniformly spread to all n_c communities.

 **Food for Thought**
 - What is the rationale for the "squaring operation" at the previous formula?
 Why not just take the summation of those fractions?